theorchard/monolog-cascade/README.md

         level: INFO
         formatter: dashed
         stream: ./example_info.log
+processors:
+    web_processor:
+        class: Monolog\Processor\WebProcessor
 loggers:
     myLogger:
         handlers: [console, info_file_handler]
+        processors: [web_processor]
 ```

 More informations on how the Cascade config parser loads and reads the parameters:

 Only the `loggers` key is required.
-If `formatters` and `handlers` are ommitted, Monolog's default will be used. (see note at the bottom)
+If `formatters` and/or `handlers` are ommitted, Monolog's default will be used. `processors` is optional and if ommitted, no processors will be used.
+(See the "Optional Keys" section further below).

 Other keys are optional and would be interpreted as described below: